code-423n4/2023-05-base-findings/data/Sathish9098-Q.md

 ##

-## [L-] Consider using OpenZeppelin’s SafeCast library to prevent unexpected overflows when casting from uint256
+## [L-10] Consider using OpenZeppelin’s SafeCast library to prevent unexpected overflows when casting from uint256

 ### IMPACT